For the few geeky people among the visitors to this website who

 currently maintained in a semi-automated manner, as we do not yet have a weekly data feed from them, though they are working on it.
 It is a time-consuming process, largely manual, and very difficult to find deletions.

-- Peacock is the newest streaming service.
+- Peacock is one of the newest streaming services.
 In January 2022, I was able to obtain a spreadsheet from NBCUniversal with all the Peacock titles.
 I am grateful that NBC reached out to me to set this in motion, and especially pleased that they go to the trouble of identifying missing description and give that information to me on the spreadsheet to share with you.

 - Prime Video is also programmatically produced,